metabase/metabase/docs/databases/connections/snowflake.md

 ## Account or hostname

-You have the option of using the an account name or hostname.
+You have the option of using an account name or hostname.
 Your hostname is your database's IP address or its domain name (e.g., database.example.com).

+If your URL includes your database's region, you can connect using an account name, otherwise connect using a hostname.

 ### AWS